 If you’re designing a sound system, you will need to ensure that you choose speakers and amplifiers that work well together.
 If you choose the wrong amplifier for your speakers, you run the risk of causing damage to your equipment in the worst case or getting poor sound quality in the best case.

 This guide assumes you’ve already chosen your speakers based on the type of sound system you’re designing.
 If you need some help choosing speakers, check out this FREE Loudspeaker Technical Specifications Guide that I made for you.
+I’ve also created a post that walks you through the process of choosing the right speakers.
 Once you’ve chosen your speakers, it’s time to pick out an amplifier that can power them.

 In this post, you’ll learn what to consider when choosing an amplifier to power your speakers or subwoofers.

 A general rule for choosing an amplifier is to select an amp that provides 1.5-2 times the continuous power rating of your speaker.
 This will ensure the speaker has enough power while leaving yourself 3 dB of headroom.

 Let’s take a look at why this is a good guideline and what happens if you choose an underpowered or overpowered amplifier to power your speakers.

 What to Consider When Choosing an Amplifier to Power Your Speakers

 It’s important to choose an amplifier that’s well suited to power your speakers.
 For one, this will ensure the best sound quality possible, but it will also help protect your equipment.

 Choosing the wrong amplifier can put you at greater risk of causing damage to your speakers or the amplifier itself.
 I’ll help you find the important specifications for your speakers and your amplifier to ensure they are a good fit for each other.

 There are two basic factors to keep in mind when choosing an amp that is compatible with your speakers: Impedance and Power.
 As you’ll see, these two factors are closely interrelated.